 - 45. Improve understanding of the financing possibilities for renewable energy and the framework conditions to leverage renewable energy investments.
 Access to financing, especially in developing countries, remains a critical barrier, exacerbated by lack of knowledge on the substantial opportunities renewables offer and the financial options available.
-The sub-programme will assess financial flows into renewable energy in developing countries and the specific nature and impact of these investments, and opportunities to enhance their efficiency, accessibility and magnitude.
+The sub-programme will assess financial flows into renewable energy in developing countries and the specific nature and impact of these investments, as well as opportunities to enhance their efficiency, accessibility and magnitude.
 Three activities are planned: - Activity 1: An in-depth analysis of financial flows and financial mechanisms for renewable energy in developing countries will be conducted in collaboration with relevant stakeholders.
-The study will provide insight into the size, source, and recent trends of investments, identify information gaps and needs, and highlight best practices for larger and small scale financing of renewable energy projects in developing countries.
+The study will provide insight into the size, source and recent trends of investments, identify information gaps and needs, and highlight best practices for larger and small scale financing of renewable energy projects in developing countries.
 The results will be published and discussed at a meeting in the framework of the International Year for Sustainable Energy for All in 2012. - Activity 2: Cooperation with the Abu Dhabi Fund for Development (ADFD) through consultation on modalities for cooperation with IRENA.
-Opportunities for providing technical advice or other avenues for enhancing the relationship between the Fund and the policy and capacity-building services of IRENA will be explored with an aim to concluding an agreement by the end of 2011. - Activity 3: Facilitate up-scaling the renewables component in the Green Climate Fund of the UNFCCC, by participation in the formal consultations on these initiatives, and preparing a position paper on up-scaling.
-Through participation in the formal consultations on these initiatives, and preparing a position paper on up-scaling the focus of the Fund on renewables, IRENA will contribute to the discussions of the Transitional Committee of the UNFCCC on the Green Fund.
+Opportunities for providing technical advice or other avenues for enhancing the relationship between the Fund and the policy and capacity building services of IRENA will be explored with an aim to concluding an agreement by the end of 2011. - Activity 3: Facilitation in upscaling the renewables component in the Green Climate Fund of the United Nations Framework Convention on Climate Change (UNFCCC), by participation in the formal consultations on these initiatives, and preparing a position paper on upscaling.
+Through these activities, IRENA will contribute to the discussions of the Transitional Committee of the UNFCCC on the Green Fund.
 The activity will ensure the highest involvement of the renewable energy community. - 46.
 Enhance the ability in IRENA Member countries to formulate long-term capacity building responses integrated into national policies and processes and to facilitate access to education and training.
-The sub-programme will develop analytical processes assisting Governments to identify existing capacity gaps (e.g. from findings of the RE readiness assessments), priority areas, and the information required to develop integrated capacity building strategies addressing individual and institutional capacities.
-At the same time, the sub-programme will seek to meet the growing demand from the renewable energy skills market particularly in developing countries, facilitating access to tailored education programmes.
+The sub-programme will develop analytical processes assisting governments to identify existing capacity gaps (e.g. from findings of the RE readiness assessments), priority areas, and the information required to develop integrated capacity building strategies addressing individual and institutional capacities.
+At the same time, the sub-programme will seek to meet the growing demand from the renewable energy skills market, particularly in developing countries, facilitating access to tailored education programmes.
 Four activities are planned: - Activity 1: Review of best practices and lessons learned on effectiveness of capacity building approaches.
 Information on existing capacity building approaches, programmes and measures targeted at the renewable energy sector will be gathered, and a review undertaken of the effectiveness of selected approaches.
 The data gathering and review will focus on the regions involved in renewable readiness assessments, in order to provide input to understanding of capacity building assets in these countries.
 Improvements of existing approaches will be suggested and new and innovative approaches will be developed to fill identified gaps.